 Usually CEO evaluations are performed by the board committee and led by the chair.
 Ideally, it includes all directors’ voices at some point during the evaluation.
 Depending on the nature of the relationship, this may lead to a more frank and open discussion.
 But it could also invite to potential bias.

 While the board should be the one to initiate the evaluation, it doesn’t always have to be the one to carry it out.
-Sometimes, another committee such as human resources committee or an executive committee may do the evaluation instead.
+Sometimes, another committee such as a human resources committee or an executive committee may do the evaluation instead.

 Other times, an external consultant may be called in.
 This may occur if there’s some disagreement among board members about the CEO’s performance, or if the CEO feels hesitant about being evaluated by the board.
 Bringing in a neutral third party can offer an impartial perspective, but this can mean they lack the full understanding of the organisation from the inside.
 This could have an impact on the evaluation’s outcome.